Lobesitdoll/mdncomp/README.md

   - Show additional links for information in notes
   - Show optional detailed Web Worker support for a feature
   - Show optional detailed SharedArrayBuffer support for a feature
-  - Search case (in)sensitive
-  - Show information for desktop, mobile and many other browsers.
+  - Show information for desktop, mobile and other browsers.
-  - Show information for Node.js.
+  - Show information for Node.js where relevant.
-  - Once installed it works entirely offline (only --*update require a internet connection)
+  - All data available offline (only --*update require a internet connection)

 - Browser status
   - List **current** browser versions